 She also handles complicated parenting issues, including dealing with parents with substance abuse histories.
 Having assisted clients in a full range of property division, spousal maintenance and parenting plan issues, Sara combines strong client advocacy with a deep understanding of the legal issues in order to provide efficient, effective, family-focused resolutions.
 Sara was recognized by SuperLawyers magazine as a Rising Star in the area of family law.

 Sara is a Washington native and began her legal career in the Seattle area at a boutique family-law practice.
-She primarily practices in King County, and volunteers regularly through the King County Bar Association Neighborhood Legal Clinic Program.
-Sara is the mother of two children with whom she enjoys cooking and baking.
-She is also a runner and enjoys participating in half-marathons.
+She primarily practices in King and Snohomish Counties.
+Sara is the mother of two children, one in high school and the other attending college at WWU.
+She enjoys gardening and cooking.

 - Represented the wife of a residential real estate developer with numerous development properties and residential rental properties in a dissolution of marriage with children.